 the Name of Jesus

 15.1 The Teacher Says.
 The disciples asked Jesus where they should prepare for Jesus to eat the Passover.
 He answered: “Go into the city to a certain man, and say to him, ‘The Teacher says, “My time is near; I am to keep the Passover at your house with my disciples.'”
-The disciples followed those instructions and prepared the Passover (Matthew 2617-19, page 1550; Mark 14:14, page 1586; Luke 22:7-13, pages 1644-1645).
+The disciples followed those instructions and prepared the Passover (Matthew 26:17-19; Mark 14:14; Luke 22:7-13).
 A believer with The Spiritual Gift of Teaching may have a ministry of preparing the way for Jesus by teaching people about the Name of Jesus.
-Invoking the Name of Jesus has strong Old Testament Roots.
+Invoking the Name of Jesus has strong Old Testament roots.

 15.2 The Name of the Lord.
 Jesus sent two of His disciples to find a certain colt and bring it to Him.
-He instructed those disciples to say: “If anyone asks you, ‘Why are you untying it?’ you shall say, ‘The Lord has need of it'” (Luke 19:28-35, page 1639; Mark 11:1-10, pages 1579-1580; Matthew 21:1-10, pages 1537-1538).
+He instructed those disciples to say: “If anyone asks you, ‘Why are you untying it?’ you shall say, ‘The Lord has need of it'” (Luke 19:28-35; Mark 11:1-10; Matthew 21:1-10).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching people about the claim of the Lord Jesus upon their property for use in His purposes.

 15.3 False Confidence.
 Not everyone who calls Jesus “Lord, Lord” will enter the kingdom of heaven.
 Only those people who do the will of the Father of Jesus Who is in heaven will enter the kingdom of heaven.
 Many will say to Jesus that they prophesied in His name, and cast out demons in His name, and did many miracles.
-Jesus will say to them, depart from Me; I never knew you who practice lawlessness (Matthew 7:21-23, page 1511; Acts 19:13-20, page 1738; Mark 9:38-41, page 1576; Matthew 24:24, page 1545).
+Jesus will say to them, depart from Me; I never knew you who practice lawlessness (Matthew 7:21-23; Acts 19:13-20; Mark 9:38-41; Matthew 24:24).
 Good works, and even miraculous deceptions, will never produce salvation, for only saving faith leads to eternal life, which is to know both the Father and Son.
 A believer with The Spiritual Gift of Teaching may have a ministry of warning people that practicing lawlessness while claiming to act in the name of the Lord Jesus will not gain them entrance into the kingdom of heaven.